Some simple theories from a Boolean algebra point of view

 Suppose then that $\chi$ is sufficiently large and $\bM = (\mch(\chi), \in)$ contains $\ba_{\alpha_*}$ and suppose that $\bar{N} = \langle N_u : u \in [\bn]^{\leq \bk} \rangle$, $x$ are given as in \ref{g2a}(A).

 First we define the well-ordering for the induction.
-Note to the reader: although in elements of $\mcs$ we will index by $u \in [\bn]^{\leq \bk}$ for easy referencing between ordinals and models, it will be also useful to think of the tuples of $\mcs$ as being sequences; fix in advance some background ordering on $\{ u : u \in [\bn]^{\leq \bk} \}$ so this is well defined.
+Fix in advance some background linear ordering on $\{ u : u \in [\bn]^{\leq \bk} \}$, which will be used in the third bullet point below so that the lexicographic comparison is well defined.
 Let:

 Any such $\bar{\beta}$ represents the choice of a relevant ordinal from each $N_u$; notice that the ordinals in any such $\bar{\beta}$ need not be in any order of size and may repeat.

 Define $\leq_\mcs$ to be the following order on $\mcs$: